3 Days in Tucson, Arizona

 - If saving is your primary goal, plan for a summer visit when resort prices are typically at their lowest.

 - Consider purchasing the Tucson Attractions passport.
-For just $22, you will receive discounted admission to many attractions.
+You will receive discounted admission to many attractions.
 2 for 1 deals are offered to various places of interest including the Tucson Museum of Art, Mini Time Museum, the Fox Theater, and many other places.